geppetto-apps/crow/README.md

 Code that is transpiled to valid Flow syntax may be transpiled to valid ES2015, which may be transpiled to Javascript (via [Babel][babel]).

+## Warning: Experimental

+This project is in alpha stage and should be considered highly experimental.

 ## Installation

 Via [Homebrew][brew]: